tobiasraabe/cookiecutter-research-template/CONTRIBUTING.rst

    Now you can make your changes locally.

-6. When you're done making changes, check that your changes are well formatted and pass other checks.
-The easiest way is to run the formatters and then tox with
+6. When you're done making changes, check that your changes pass the defined tests.

    .. code-block:: bash

-       $ python format_python_files.py
        $ tox

 7. If your contribution is a bug fix or new feature, you may want to add a test